gXLg/stupid-game/README.md

 # installing executable
 - go to releases
 - download the desired version
-If you want to run game.exe, all you need is Windows 7+
+  - if you want to run game.exe, all you need is Windows 7+